What is a sinus headache?

 - Pain relief medication

-Medications which contain ibuprofen (a pain reliever with anti-inflammatory properties) and phenylephrine (a decongestant) may help relieve sinus or nasal congestion, headache, aches and pains.
-These usually come in a tablet format, such as Nurofen Cold & Flu tablets.
+Medications which contain ibuprofen (an analgesic with anti-inflammatory properties4) like Nurofen, and phenylephrine (a decongestant5) may help relieve sinus or nasal congestion, headache, aches and pains.6 Antibiotics may be prescribed by your doctor if you have a bacterial infection.1,3

 If you are ever in any doubt, please speak to your doctor or pharmacist for further advice.